svmorris/odium/README.md

 - Screensaves: Each revshell interaction is saved as text automatically
 - Optional notification API?
 - Single binary: The whole application is just one binary (combining server and client)
+- optional client that works with more features than standard revshelss